 - Exit signs

 - Map of the site

 Having these items available will help ensure that your building is protected and safe.
 For added safety, check with your local fire station to find other ways to help improve your fire safety.

 Additionally, it would not hurt to invest in cybersecurity to protect private information from theft.
 Personally identifiable information, sensitive data, intellectual property, and other important information must be protected to avoid lawsuits and other issues.
 Hackers can hold data for ransom or outright steal it for sinister purposes.
 In some cases, all a hacker needs to do is send a phishing email to spread malware to corrupt your computer systems.
+If your company has the means, hiring an in-house director of security that can assess vulnerabilities and build, test, and maintain systems and procedures to ensure everything is running smoothly is a wise investment.
 While cybersecurity is not cheap, it could save you tons of money in the long run.

 Then you have other essentials worth considering, such as: